-These steps include, but are not limited to, thesis statements, outlines, rough drafts, small group workshops, Go React assignments, conferences, and local revisions.
+These steps include, but are not limited to, thesis statements, outlines, rough drafts, small group workshops, revision assignments, conferences, and local revisions.
 The items in each step will receive an individual grade.
 Failure to turn in an assignment on time will result in a grade of 0/F for the assignment.

 As this is a college-level course, students are responsible for their own time and coursemanagement strategies.
-This being said, the course is designed for the critical reading, rhetorical strategies, and grammar assignments to be completed on the appropriate due date as outlined in the schedule in order for a student to be prepared for the class lecture/meeting.
+This being said, the course is designed for critical reading, essay writing and components, and assignments to be completed on the appropriate due date as outlined in the schedule in order for a student to be prepared for the class lecture/meeting.

-\This syllabus is subject to change at the instructor's discretion.
-Continued enrollment by the student in the course indicates that the student agrees and will abide by all policies set-forth in this syllabus by the instructor.\
+This syllabus is subject to change at the instructor's discretion.
+Continued enrollment by the student in the course indicates that the student agrees and will abide by all policies set-forth in this syllabus by the instructor.